 - Difficulty moving the tongue from side to side

-While all of side effects and potential long-term complications as a result of tongue and lip tie in infants may feel scary and overwhelming, the great news is;
+While all of side effects and potential long-term complications as a result of tongue and lip tie in infants may feel scary and overwhelming.

-at Northstar Family Dental, we’re proud to offer a simple, effective and painless solution.
+Northstar Family Dental is proud to offer a simple, effective and painless solution.

 Dr. Julie Park, our board certified oral surgeon is extensively trained and certified to perform laser frenectomies (also known as laser frenulectomy, laser frenotomy, or laser lip- or tongue-tie release) using a LightScalpel CO2 laser.